Asperguide/asper-header/README.md

 - Automatic last modified date updates on save.
 - Configurable settings for flexible formatting.
 - Optional random logo insertion.

+### 1.0.1

+- Add the missing `.tsx` file format to the comment identification logic

+### 1.0.2

+- Fix file format parsing error
+- Add more supported vscode languages
+- Add the mac equivalent in keybindings

+### 1.0.3

+- Fix esbuild script to fail on missing files
+- Update the modules logo
+- Update functions to work with older versions of the vscode library

 ---